sgsokol/influx/doc/manual.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Several network values formatted for cytoscape are written by ``influx_s`` to their respective files.
 It can facilitate their visualizing and presentation in graphical mode.
 All these values can be mapped on various graphical attributes like edge width, node size or color scale of any of them.
 All these files are written at the end of calculations so if an error has interrupted this process, no such file will be produced.
 Take care to don't use an outdated copy of these files.

-A file named ``edge.netflux.mynetwork`` can help to map net flux values on edges of a studied network.
-A file ``edge.xchflux.mynetwork`` do the same with exchange fluxes.
-And finally, ``node.log2pool.mynetwork`` provides logarithm (base 2) of pool concentrations.
+A file named ``edge.netflux.mynetwork.attrs`` can help to map net flux values on edges of a studied network.
+A file ``edge.xchflux.mynetwork.attrs`` do the same with exchange fluxes.
+And finally, ``node.log2pool.mynetwork.attrs`` provides logarithm (base 2) of pool concentrations.
 They can be mapped on some graphical attribute of network nodes.

 See `Additional tools`_ section, `Cytoscape view`_ paragraph to know how to produce files importable in Cytoscape from a given FTBL file.
 User's manual of Cytoscape has necessary information about using visual mapper for teaching how some values like net flux values can be mapped on graphical elements like edge width and so on.